Community and Neighborhood Aid

 As a Senior Citizen

 There are many programs dedicated to serving low-income elderly people with home maintenance, repairs, and moving.
-This includes Housing Opportunities & Maintenance for the Elderly (H.O.M.E)’s Upkeep & Repair program. the city of Chicago’s Small Accessible Repairs for Seniors program.
+This includes Housing Opportunities & Maintenance for the Elderly (H.O.M.E)’s Upkeep & Repair Program and the city of Chicago’s Small Accessible Repairs for Seniors Program.

 I Can’t Afford A Home Repair